codeuino/social-platform-donut-frontend/README.md

 ```

 Now visit the [http://localhost:3000](http://localhost:3000) using your favorite browser to see your very own donut-frontend app in action!

+There are few last steps to follow however before you can start exploring the donut platform.
+To get most out of locally setup frotnend environment, we highly suggest to setup an instance of the donut backend as well.
+The backend repository could be found at [https://github.com/codeuino/social-platform-donut-backend](https://github.com/codeuino/social-platform-donut-backend)

+1. Once the backend environment is successfully setup, create a new Organization/Community by visiting the link [http://localhost:3000/setup](http://localhost:3000/setup).
+Follow the instructions and fill in the fields provided by the screen.
+2. The next step is sign up using a new admin account.
+This could be achieved by visiting the [http://localhost:3000/admin](http://localhost:3000/admin) and using the "Admin Account Signup card."
+3. Login using the newly created admin account.

+You are now all set to explore the donut platform!

 # Contributing to the donut frontend.